cddesja/profileR/README.md

 #### Changes since v0.3
 - Added JSS unpublished, and under review, manuscript as a vignette.
+- Added the spouse data in the package.

 #### Changes since v0.2
 - Added wprifm, which performs a within-person random intercept factor model to obtain a score profile.